Testing

 • Dijkstra's algorithm doesn't terminate until the destination vertex has been reached;

-• someone must first be logged into Gmail to read their mail.
+• someone must first be logged into Gmail to read their mail; or confirm that:

 Notes on Assert Syntax

-Both the left- and right-hand-side of the assertion must be predicate names.
+The right-hand-side of the assertion must be a predicate name.
 That is, you cannot provide arbitrary formulas enclosed in brackets to an assert.
 This restriction eases some analysis but also encourages you to create reusable predicates.

 Suites: Organizing Your Tests